Oh the summertime is coming

 – Ray Bradbury

 Fruity blueberries encased in flaky rich pastry and drizzled with lemon glaze.
 I serve mine with one bowl whipped sweetened aquafaba fluff into which I fold shredded basil to add brightness and another bowl with berries.
+Freeze these up and toss them in the toaster oven to defrost on a snowy morning.

 - 2 1/2 cups flour